ingydotnet/io-all-pm/README.md

     use IO::All;

-and IO::All will export a single function called `io`, which contructs all IO objects.
+and IO::All will export a single function called `io`, which constructs all IO objects.

 You can also pass global flags like this: